 From India, Hyderabad

-When he is ready to pursue certificate courses in engg, what prevents him to attempt in clearing the arrears.
-The BE qualification plays more role than the certificate courses.
-In particular, the degree from Guindy Engg College has got more takers.
+When he is ready to pursue certificate courses in engineering, what prevents him from attempting to clear the arrears?
+The BE qualification plays a more significant role than the certificate courses.
+In particular, the degree from Guindy Engineering College has more demand.
 Ask him to prepare for clearing the arrears.

 pon